Back to top

 The SFCJPA continues to pursue partnerships with federal, state and local agencies and grant opportunities for additional construction funding.

-Upstream of Highway 101 Reach (Upstream)
+Upstream of Highway 101 Reach (Upstream Reach)

-The US Army Corps of Engineers (USACE) is leading the implementation of the channel widening sites located upstream of Highway 101.
-The SFCJPA and USACE are in the process of completing a Feasibility Study through the Continuing Authorities Program Section 205 (CAP 205) process.
-The draft USACE feasibility study report was completed in July 2022, and the final study report is expected in late 2023.
-The SFCJPA and Valley Water continue to support the USACE CAP 205 study.
-Valley Water continues to assist with the engineering and develop the design documents for channel widening sites.
-The design analysis and various wall type options for the widening sites are being coordinated with the SFCJPA and USACE and the design documents are expected to be completed by the fall of 2023.
+The USACE is leading the implementation of the channel widening sites upstream of Highway 101.
+The SFCJPA and USACE are implementing a Feasibility Study through the Continuing Authorities Program Section 205 (CAP 205).
+The draft USACE feasibility study report was completed in July 2022, and the final study report will be resumed when the USACE completes their validation of the recalibrated hydraulics model.
+The SFCJPA and Valley Water will continue to support the USACE CAP 205 study when it resumes.

 Previous Updates

-After receiving input from the community in 2013, the SFCJPA determined the need for a smaller scale project that addresses creek flooding similar to the 1998 flood, and that is achievable within the funding constraints of the partner agencies.
+After receiving input from the community in 2013, the SFCJPA determined the need for a smaller-scale project that addresses creek flooding similar to the 1998 flood, and is achievable within the funding constraints of the partner agencies.
 Four public scoping meetings were held in January and February 2017 and the SFCJPA was tasked to develop a Draft Environmental Impact Report (Draft EIR) to evaluate the environmental impacts of each alternative.

 The Draft EIR was released for public review on April 22, 2019.
 After considering 17 different alternatives, three alternatives advanced through the screening process: 1) Replace the Pope-Chaucer Bridge and Widen Channel Downstream, 2) Construct One or More Detention Basins, 3) Replace the Pope-Chaucer Bridge and Construct Floodwalls Downstream.